The next regular monthly meeting of the Board of Trustees is scheduled for Thursday, May 28, 2026 at 6:00 p.m. at the East Hills Library.

 M I N U T E S

-The Board of Trustees of the St. Joseph Public Library met on October 23, 2025 at 6:00 p.m. at East Hills Library.
-Trustees in attendance were Rosetta Ballew-Jennings, Kathie Brunner, Bobbie Cronk, Kate Davison, Heidi DeSchepper (via Zoom), Harriet Gordon, and Kyla Ward.
-Jonht Slayden and LaTonya Williams were absent.
-Library staff attending were Director Mary Beth Revels, East Hills Library Children’s Services Manager Misty Snider, and Administrative Assistant Katie Green.
+The Board of Trustees of the St. Joseph Public Library met on April 23, 2026 at 6:00 p.m. at Carnegie Library.
+Trustees in attendance were Rosetta Ballew-Jennings, Kathie Brunner, Bobbie Cronk, Kate Davison, Harriet Gordon, Kyla Ward, and LaTonya Williams.
+Jonht Slayden was absent.
+Library staff in attendance were Jenny Ellis, Katie Green, and Mary Beth Revels.

-Kyla Ward called the meeting to order, the roll call was taken, and introductions were made.
+Kyla Ward called the meeting to order, and the roll call was taken.

-Upon review of the September 25, 2025 meeting minutes, Bobbie Cronk moved and Harriet Gordon seconded that the minutes be approved as written.
-Six Trustees in attendance voted “yes” and one abstained.
+Upon review of the March 26, 2026 meeting minutes, Kate Davison moved and LaTonya Williams seconded that the March 26, 2026 minutes be approved as written.
+All Trustees in attendance voted “yes”.
 Motion carried.

-Bobbie Cronk presented the September Financial Reports.
-She and Mary Beth Revels previously met with the accountant to discuss the reports and there was nothing of concern to report.
-Heidi DeSchepper moved and Rosetta Ballew-Jennings seconded to accept pages 9-22 of the financial report as presented.
-All Trustees in attendance voted “yes” and the motion carried.
+Bobbie Cronk presented the March Financial Reports.
+Bobbie and Mary Beth Revels met with accountant Tim Gawatz who reported no significant changes or concerns.
+Rosetta Ballew-Jennings moved and LaTonya Williams seconded to accept pages 9-33 of the financial report as presented.
+All Trustees in attendance voted “yes,” and the motion carried.

 There was no other Old Business.